Ameba-AIoT/ameba-rtos/component/example/ota/readme.txt

 Description
 ~~~~~~~~~~~
     This example is designed for firmware update by Over-the-air programming (OTA) via
         Wireless Network Connection.
-Download OTA_ALL.bin from the download server
+Download ota_all.bin from the download server
         (in tools\DownloadServer(HTTP) or tools\DownloadServer) automatically.